 With the fall of The Wall in November 1989, my world got bigger.

 In 1992 I received a grant for 6 months to teach German in a school in London and to learn English.
 I felt overwhelmed by the change and unlimited opportunities.
 I resigned from my teaching post in Berlin to stay longer in London.

 While completing a BA in Photography at the University of Westminster in the mid-90s my approach to photography changed radically: instead of capturing images, I began to create them.

 Experimenting with combining images using colour and black and white negatives, I transformed familiar objects into photographs of magical dreams.

 For my degree I created a series of self-portraits through darkroom manipulation reflecting on the impact of growing up directly opposite The Berlin Wall.

 After college I worked as a freelance photographer and became involved in a variety of creative and collaborative projects.

 In 2003 we moved away from London to live on a canal in Surrey.
 Over the next years I photographed my surroundings and their metamorphosis as they reflected in water.

-Most of my photographs from 2013 to 2016 were taken on solitary walks.
+Most of my photographs from 2014 to 2016 were taken on solitary walks.
 Restricting myself to the same route felt more like escaping into a thinking space.
 It seems this process acted as a catalyst for triggering memories connected to my life in former East Germany.
 Writing these down was the beginning of keeping notebooks.
-Here I collect thoughts about the past, my current photographs, poetry and artists.
+Here I collect thoughts about the past, my current photographs and observations.

 At the same time my working methods have changed considerably.
-I am using notebooks, my own photographs, multimedia and public data as starting points for reflecting on my experiences within society.
+I am using now notebooks, my own photographs, multimedia and publicly available data as starting points for reflecting on my experiences within society.
 The used materials are selected for their cultural and historical associations.
 I create abstract images through obscuring parts of the original and I am interested in the interplay between the private and the public.
 I am interested in the communicative function of knowledge and how it is controlled and open to manipulation.